AEC Application Process

 Observational Studies and Surveys

-For projects or parts of projects that involve observation only, with no capture or trapping such as:
+For projects or parts of projects that involve observation only, with no capture or trapping such as still and video camera traps, visual surveys and aerial surveys.

 If there are other more invasive experiments in the same application you will still need to submit the animal usage request for those parts.